CS-LTU/com7033-assignment-julianaifionu/README.md

 | action  | string   | Description of the action taken |
 | details | object   | Metadata about the action       |
 | ts      | datetime | Timestamp of the logged event   |

+## Issues

+If you find a bug or want to suggest an improvement:

+1. Go to the **Issues** tab of the repository.
+2. Click **New Issue**.
+3. Describe the problem clearly (what happened, expected behaviour, steps to reproduce).
+4. Add screenshots or logs if useful.
+5. Submit the issue.

+Your feedback helps improve the project!

 ## License